-In the light of the Hadith, it is more advisable but not mandatory that the fast of 10th of Muharram should be attached with another fast preferably on 9th of Muharram because Prophet Mohammad (S.A.W.) wanted to distinguish the Islamic way of fasting from that of Jews as they only fast on the 10th of Muharram.
-However, most scholars agree that the fast of Ashura should be observed with fasting on the 9th or 11th of Muharram, but it is also acceptable to fast just on the 10th.
+In the light of the Hadith, it is recommended but not mandatory that the fast of the 10th of Muharram should be attached with another fast preferably on the 9th of Muharram.
+This was because Prophet Mohammad (S.A.W.) wanted to distinguish the Islamic way of fasting from that of Jews as they only fast on the 10th of Muharram.
+Most scholars agree that the fast of Ashura should be observed with fasting on the 9th or 11th of Muharram, but it is also acceptable to fast just on the 10th.

-However, Prophet (S.A.W.) used to fast on the day of Ashura even after the fasting in Ramadan was made obligatory.
+However, the Prophet (S.A.W.) used to fast on the Day of Ashura even after fasting in Ramadan was made obligatory.

-When Ibn Abbas (R.A.) was asked about observing of fast on the day of Ashura, whereupon he said: “I do not know Allah's Messenger (S.A.W.) singling out any day's fast and considering it more excellent than another, except this day (the day of Ashura) and this month, meaning the month of Ramadan.”
+When Ibn Abbas (R.A.) was asked about observing the fast on the Day of Ashura, he said: “I do not know Allah's Messenger (S.A.W.) singling out any day's fast and considering it more excellent than another, except this day (the Day of Ashura) and this month, meaning the month of Ramadan.”
 [Sahih Muslim: 1132 (a)]

-So fasting on the day of ’Ashura' is a confirmed Sunnah of the Holy Prophet and makes one entitled to a great reward from Allah.
+So, fasting on the day of ’Ashura' is a confirmed Sunnah of the Prophet (S.A.W.) and makes one entitled to a great reward from Allah (SWT)

-According to Sahih Hadith, one of the many blessings of Allah for a person who observe fast on ‘Day of Ashura’ is that his / her sins of the past year will be forgiven.
+According to a Sahih Hadith, one of the many blessings of Allah for a person who observes fast on ‘Day of Ashura’ is that their sins of the past year will be forgiven.

-Narrated from Abu Qatada (R.A.) that the Prophet (S.A.W.) said: “Fasting the day of ‘Ashura’, I hope, will expiate for the sins of the previous year.”
+Narrated by Abu Qatada (R.A.) that the Prophet (S.A.W.) said: “Fasting the day of ‘Ashura’, I hope, will expiate for the sins of the previous year.”
 (Ibn Majah: 1738)

-The Hadith clearly mentions the word of Prophet (S.A.W) as “I hope” which means that the person should observe the fast wholeheartedly for Allah only and seek reward from Allah only and, Inshallah, Allah almighty will reward that person by forgiving his sins that he committed in the previous year.
+The Hadith clearly mentions the word of the Prophet (S.A.W) as “I hope”, which means that the person should observe the fast wholeheartedly for Allah (SWT) only and seek reward from Allah (SWT) only and, Insha’Allah, Allah (SWT) almighty will reward that person by forgiving his sins that he committed in the previous year.

-The Battle of Karbala occurred on 10th October 680 AD in the city of Karbala, Iraq.
-It was between the army of the second Umayyad dynasty, Caliph Yazid I, and family and followers of Imam Husayn Ibn Ali, the beloved grandson of the prophet Muhammad (PBUH).
+The Battle of Karbala occurred on 10 October 680 AD in the city of Karbala, Iraq.
+It was between the army of the second Umayyad dynasty, Caliph Yazid I, and the family and followers of Imam Husayn Ibn Ali, the beloved grandson of the Prophet Muhammad (PBUH).

 On the 10th day of Muharram, called Ashura, both parties assumed a position of battle and engaged in a brutal battle, during which Imam Husayn was ruthlessly martyred along with many of his family and followers.